Courses - Faculty of Science

 Spatial Analysis and Geocomputation

-Approaches and challenges to analysing spatial data.
-Specific techniques will include spatial autocorrelation, geographical regression, point pattern analysis, interpolation, overlay analysis, and newer geocomputation methods.
-Students will gain an advanced knowledge of spatial analysis and be well-prepared for postgraduate research or professional practice.
-No formal prerequisite but an understanding equivalent to GEOG 318 will be assumed.
+Approaches to and challenges in analysing spatial data.
+Specific techniques will include geographical regression, point pattern analysis, interpolation, and newer geocomputation and machine learning methods.
+Students will gain an advanced knowledge of spatial analysis.
+An understanding equivalent to GISCI 242 will be assumed.

 Advanced Spatial Data Handling